AngeDieu/GeniusOS/README.md

 ### Installer

+Download [the last binary](https://nightly.link/AngeDieu/SuperOS/workflows/ci-workflow/superOS-dev/epsilon-binpack-bootloader.tgz?status=completed) and unzip it.
+You should obtain a tgz file.
-On your calculator, press 6 and RESET at the same time.
+<br> On your calculator, press 6 and RESET at the same time.
 Your calculator should turn black with the red LED.
 <br> Go to the [Upsilon website](https://getupsilon.web.app/install/) to the "Install" section.
 <br> Press on the RECOVERY button and wait for the calculator to push a screen with a recovery message.
-<br> Then INSTALL the **dev** version of Upsilon on your slot A. Wait for the firmware to be installed.
-<br> Finally, intall [SuperOS](https://mega.nz/folder/Ba81lYoK#Wkg2m5cluolZJ8JGU7jY-Q) by choosing the "Install Custom Binpack" option.
+<br> Install the tgz file you downloaded by choosing the "Install Custom Binpack" option and unselecting the last file (epsilon.onboarding with start adress at 0).
+Wait until everything is installed, disconnect your calculator and boot on the slot A/1 to enjoy your new firmware.

-If it didn't work, follow [Omega&#39;s guide](https://guide.getomega.dev/).
+If it didn't work, follow [Omega's guide](https://guide.getomega.dev/).
 <br><br>